finnjames/finnjames.dev/index.md

 My name is Finn.
 How’s it going?

 I like drawing, reading, photography, and music.
-I write software for radio telescopes, and occasionally essays for this site.
+I write software for radio telescopes and spend all too much time mucking around with my computer.

 [github](https://github.com/radiolevity)